In 2008 Ellen Parker wrote an article for The Washington Thoroughbred titled “The Softening of the Thoroughbred Runner.”

 Lest We Forget

 We cannot leave the topic of bloodlines without talking females.
 And no females have been more important in recent years than Betty Derr, Toussaud, Beadah, Feola, Papila, Uvira II, Urban Sea, Lalun, Rough Shod II, Frizette and La Troienne.
-Remove them from any significant pedigree – Tapit for example -
+Remove them from any significant pedigree – Tapit for example – and see what you have left.

 If that does not work, the only other option is for the National Stud to develop its own broodmare band, but the clock is ticking and time has probably run out.
 Breeding “outcrossed” sires to a series of Raise a Native inbred mares is not going to help much of anything if they are crossed back to more Native Dancer in the next generation.